gitbls/sdm/Docs/Plugins.md

 * If both `passphrase` and `keyfile` are provided, the `keyfile` will be used by systemd-cryptsetup during system boot.
 The `passphrase` can be used for manually unlocking the partition outside of the normal boot flow, if needed.

 * The `nbde-server` argument is incompatible with `keydisk-location=usb` (systemd service orchestration problems)

+* When `nbde-server` is used with a passphrase and the NBDE server is not reachable, the boot will continue, but the encrypted partition will not be mounted.
+In this case, unlock and mount the encrypted partition via the command `systemd-tty-ask-password-agent --query` from a logged-in session.

 ### cryptroot